 I live in Glasgow with my boyfriend.
 We have a rescue cat called Ziggy.
 She bites me a lot!
 I’m in the third year of my PhD and am supposed to finish up next year – I don’t know what I’ll do next.
 I love learning new things and last year I started training as an aerial acrobat!

 (My pronouns are she/her)

-My Work: I'm hoping to improve how we transplant cells from organ donors into patients' bodies.
+I'm hoping to improve how we transplant cells from organ donors into patients' bodies.
 We want to sneak them past the immune system with a tiny 'invisibility cloak’ made from a chemical which is found in seaweed.